jsrpy/Deployment/README.md

 The app3.py looks for the designated html file under /templates directory, renders that html, accepts user input in textbox and return the results after processing calculation.

+As you may have realised, this is how normal web users can submit a POST request to the server via submitting through a textbox.

+You can always host the app3.py on your localhost with the same flask commands as before.

 ## Flask Documentation
 Check out the [flask documentation](http://flask.pocoo.org/).